-TrustFactory Root CAs do not support re-key or re-issue unless it has been specifically authorized by the
+TrustFactory Root CAs must not support re-key or re-issue unless it has been specifically authorized by the PA.

-TrustFactory Issuing CAs support re-key requests from Subscribers prior to the expiry of the Subscriber's existing Certificate.
+TrustFactory Issuing CAs may support re-key requests from Subscribers prior to the expiry of the Subscriber's existing Certificate.
 TrustFactory Issuing CAs may also support reissue prior to the expiry of the Certificate.